Content Warning: This article mentions self-harm and suicide, which some people may find distressing.

 Unplanned or unwanted pregnancy

-Signs and symptoms of perinatal depression and anxiety can be mild, moderate or severe and may include:
+Signs and symptoms of perinatal mental health issues can be mild, moderate or severe and may include:

 Panic attacks (palpitations, shortness of breath, shaking)